urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 When rendering the district system model file, it must:

-1. call to_modelica() for each model to generate its modelica code
+1. call to_modelica() for each model to generate its Modelica code
-2. render the coupling partial templates (ie the modelica code required for couplings)
+2. render the coupling partial templates (ie the Modelica code required for couplings)
-3. render the model instance definition (ie the modelica code which instantiates the model)
+3. render the model instance definition (ie the Modelica code which instantiates the model)
-4. insert the coupling partials and model instance definitions into the district modelica file
+4. insert the coupling partials and model instance definitions into the district Modelica file

 Refer to DistrictEnergySystem.mot and district.py for reference.